Attachment measures: Patient Attachment Coding System (PACS)

 The PACS identifies the same adult attachment groups as the AAI or the AAP, as well as yielding dimensional scores for "linguistic behaviors" such as Proximity seeking, Contact Maintaining, Exploring, Avoidance, Resistance.
 The strongest concurrent validation of the measure is the correspondence with the AAI (k = .82), and the Reflective Functioning Scale (r = .72).
 The PACS is increasingly used in clinical settings.

-Self-report questionnaires
+Social psychology Self-report questionnaires

 Hazan and Shaver created the first questionnaire to measure attachment in adults.

 Their questionnaire was designed to classify adults into the three attachment styles identified by Ainsworth.
 The questionnaire consisted of three sets of statements, each set of statements describing an attachment style: